How Employers Can Help Keep Nurses Healthy

 Since nurses frequently cannot carry water bottles around the hospital due to infection control concerns, organizations have started creating “hydration stations.”
 The lobby at Lenox Hill, is outfitted with water coolers that have fresh fruit and vegetables in them.
 Also at Lenox Hill, “hydration carts” visit nurses on the floor, giving them an opportunity to pick up a healthy snack or fruit-infused water.

 Virtual health challenges

-Hospitals and organizations have also been encouraging staff members to join virtual challenges, like Healthy Nurse, Healthy Nation's Make Time for Yourself Challenge or Safety Challenge, that are focused on health and wellness.
+Hospitals and organizations have also been encouraging staff members to join virtual challenges, including HNHN's past Make Time for Yourself and Safety challenges, that are focused on health and wellness.
 In these challenges, a new tip is emailed out to participants each day.
 O’Flaherty and her staff participated in a “Walk Across America” challenge from Northwell Health (the organization that owns Lenox Hill Hospital).
 Participants even have the opportunity to win prizes for completing the tasks.

 Even when employers don’t have special events or sessions for their staff, they still often provide reimbursement or discounts for programs such as: